-Fact Check: Is Brexit to blame for Britain's food shortages?
+Fact check: Is Brexit to blame for Britain's food shortages?

 Tomatoes are temporarily out of stock in some British supermarkets this week, with empty shelves where there should be a colourful vegetable section.

-It's been like that for several days now, as some major UK supermarkets have been in short supply of fresh vegetables, particularly tomatoes -- forcing several big chains to introduce purchase limits.
+It's been this way for several days now, as some major UK supermarkets haven't been able to buy enough fresh vegetables, particularly tomatoes - forcing several big chains to introduce limits.

 Asda, Britain’s third largest grocer, was quick to respond with a cap of three packs per customer on tomatoes, peppers, cucumbers, lettuce, broccoli, cauliflower, and raspberries citing disrupted harvests in Spain and Morocco due to deteriorated weather conditions.

-Morrisons, another leading British supermarket chain, have the limit set to two items per person from Wednesday.
+Morrisons, another leading British supermarket chain, set the limit to two items per person from yesterday.

 However, images posted by social media users from Spain and Morocco showed shelves stacked full of tomatoes and fresh vegetables, prompting people to link it to Britain’s post-Brexit trade woes.

-Difficult weather condition are primarily to be blamed for the short supply, according to Andrew Opie, director of the British Retail Consortium which represents all the major supermarkets, including Tesco, whose fresh produce shelves were among those looking empty this week.
+Unusual weather is primarily to be blamed for the short supply, according to Andrew Opie, director of the British Retail Consortium which represents all the major supermarkets, including Tesco, whose fresh produce shelves were among those looking empty this week.

-However, Jack Ward, CEO of the British Growers Association, told Euronews that the shortage has its roots in increased energy costs.
+However, Jack Ward, CEO of the British Growers Association, told us that the shortage has its roots in increased energy costs.

 “Last autumn, there were numerous conversations within the industry about the rising costs of production with higher energy prices and input costs.
 Growers took the view here in the UK and other parts of northern Europe that unless they could be guaranteed a reasonable return, they wouldn't plant the crops,” he added.